-NUCATS & INVO Translational Research Office Hour (NITRO) Talks
+NUCATS & INVO Translational Research Office Hours (NITRO)

 Innovation and New Ventures Office (INVO)

-INVO partnered with NUCATS to create the Center for Translational Innovation (CTI), which represents the biomedical arm of the institute.
-INVO is a Northwestern office that focuses on identifying technologies with commercial potential, increasing the value of those technologies through intellectual property protection and helping in the development and movement toward commercialization through licensing, new ventures and partnering.
-The INVO team actively scouts for faculty investigations with commercialization potential and offers guidance on their potential commercial development.
-INVO also frequently hosts campus events and programs to help support the growing culture of commercialization and entrepreneurship at Northwestern.
+NUCATS partners with INVO in the Center for Translational Innovation (CTI).
+INVO is Northwestern’s technology transfer office that focuses on identifying technologies with commercial potential, increasing their value through intellectual property protection, and supporting commercialization through licensing, new ventures and partnering.
+Together, NUCATS and INVO help support the growing culture of commercialization and entrepreneurship at Northwestern.

 The Querrey InQbation Lab

-• The Q private and shared spaces, including private offices for resident startups, private and shared labs, foundries, conference rooms, classrooms and collaborative workspaces for the Northwestern community.
+- The Q provides private and shared spaces, including offices and lab space for resident startup companies.
+Foundries, conference rooms, classrooms and collaborative workspaces are also available to the broader Northwestern community.

 N.XT Funding